Patient With Spinal Hemangioma Has Life-Altering Treatment at Barrow

 Andy Scholl heard those four words from his father before going into surgery, and they became his mantra throughout recovery.

 The 37-year-old was active all his life.
-He played baseball at the University of Kansas and then taught the sport overseas before returning to his hometown of Albuquerque, New Mexico to attend law school.
-But even after he traded his career in baseball for one in law, Scholl kept moving with activities like running, biking, and hiking.
+He played baseball at the University of Kansas and then taught the sport overseas before returning to his hometown in the Southwest to pursue a different career path.
+But even after he traded his career in baseball for one outside of athletics, Scholl kept moving with activities like running, biking, and hiking.

 “I never dreamt of any health issue, especially not in my later 30s,” he said.